Petite Syrah: A Guide to Understanding this Bold and Intense Red Wine

 Francois Durif and Charles Mciver

-Petite Syrah, also known as Durif, is a red wine grape variety that was first discovered in the mid-1800s by a French botanist named Francois Durif.
-Durif was conducting experiments on grape varieties at his nursery in the Rhone Valley when he noticed a grapevine that had a unique characteristic.
-This grapevine had a thicker skin and a smaller berry size than other grape varieties.
+In the Petite Sirah history, this wine grape is also described as Durif.
+It is a red wine grape variety that was first discovered in the mid-1800s by a French botanist Francois Durif.
+Durif was conducting experiments on grape varieties at his nursery in the Rhone Valley, France when he noticed a grapevine that had a unique characteristic.
+This grapevine had a thicker skin and small berries compared to other grape varieties.

 Durif saw potential in this grapevine and began to cultivate it, but it wasn’t until the late 1800s that another Frenchman, Charles McIver, recognized the grape’s potential and began to propagate it on a larger scale.
 McIver named the grape after its discoverer, calling it “Durif” in honor of Francois Durif.